NCERT textbook controversies: Modules

 After the Chandrayaan-3 moon landing in August 2023, the NCERT released ten sets of reading modules titled Chandrayaan Utsav.
 The third module, named Chandrayaan Utsav – Bharat's Chandrayaan Mission, which was intended for middle-school students, drew scientific criticism for mixing science with mythology.
 The module suggested that ancient Indian texts, like the Vaimānika Shāstra, contained knowledge of flying vehicles.
 Scientists pointed out that a study by the Indian Institute of Science (IISc) showed the concepts in the Vaimānika Shāstra were not aerodynamically sound, and a plane built on them would not fly, and demanded its withdrawal.
 The study also revealed that the text was not ancient and was written only in the 20th century.
 Former ISRO Chairman G. Madhavan Nair also stated that there was no physical evidence to support these mythological claims, calling them "scientific fiction".
 The Breakthrough Science Society (BSS) also joined in the criticism, demanding that the government stop presenting mythology as historical fact.
 The NCERT initially withdrew the reading module after the controversy erupted but reintroduced it after the government defended its content, stating that mythology and philosophy put forward ideas that lead to innovation.
-Reports also claimed that the 17-page module excessively focused on Prime Minister Narendra Modi's role rather than on the contributions of ISRO and consistently referred to the country as 'Bharat' instead of India.
+Reports also claimed that the 17-page module excessively focused on Prime Minister Narendra Modi's role rather than on the contributions of ISRO and consistently referred to the country as 'Bharat' instead of India in the English version.